kitnil/guix-artwork/website/posts/running-services-in-containers.md

-In fact, adding the ability to run system services in containers was a low-hanging fruit: we already had [`call-with-container`](https://www.gnu.org/software/guix/news/container-provisioning-with-guix.html) to run code in containers, so all we needed to do [provide a containerized service starter](https://git.savannah.gnu.org/cgit/guix.git/commit/?id=63302a4e55241a41eab4c21d7af9fbd0d5817459) that uses `call-with-container`.
+In fact, adding the ability to run system services in containers was a low-hanging fruit: we already had [`call-with-container`](https://www.gnu.org/software/guix/news/container-provisioning-with-guix.html) to run code in containers, so all we needed to do was to [provide a containerized service starter](https://git.savannah.gnu.org/cgit/guix.git/commit/?id=63302a4e55241a41eab4c21d7af9fbd0d5817459) that uses `call-with-container`.